GreenMouth/OMSCS/README.md

 # OMSCS

-Online Master of Science in Computer Scince
+Online Master of Science in Computer Science

+Track: Machine Learning

 Georgia Institute of Technology, College of Computing